 Are there belts or gradings in Taiji?

 Not in our system, but some other systems do have them.
-The Japanese were the first to introduce gradings and belts in Judo, after which it was then popularised in Karate, followed by other martial arts from China, Korea.
+The Japanese were the first to introduce gradings and belts in Judo, after which it was then popularised in Karate, followed by other martial arts from China, and Korea.
 This approach has a number of benefits as it provides a structured path for learning, but conversely if applied inappropriately it can become a ladder for the ego to climb.

 Can I learn two different Taiji systems at the same time?

-As a beginner, I would not recommend it because it will cause you a lot of confusion as well as making it difficult for either instructor to teach you.
-An analogy could be if you were to begin both French and Spanish language classes at the same time, you would be get confused because, although they are based on similar roots, their expression is different.
-Once you have gained a thorough grounding in one system, over several years, then you will have a foundation and stand a better chance of taking up a second practice with a reduced the risk of confusion.
-You will then hopefully have enough experience to allow it inform your knowledge without substituting or corrupting either.
+As a beginner, I would not recommend it because it will cause you a lot of confusion as well as make it difficult for either instructor to teach you.
+An analogy could be if you were to begin both French and Spanish language classes at the same time, you would get confused because, although they are based on similar roots, their expression is different.
+Once you have gained a thorough grounding in one system, over several years, then you will have a foundation and stand a better chance of taking up a second practice with a reduced risk of confusion.
+You will then hopefully have enough experience to allow it to inform your knowledge without substituting or corrupting either.
 Personally, I prefer to stick to one Taiji system.